-As part of Whitefield Academy Trust, Joseph Clarke School pupils have the opportunity to participate in Project SEARCH - a supported internship program for young people with sensory impairments, learning disabilities, and/or those on the autistic spectrum.
+As part of Flourish Learning Trust, Joseph Clarke School pupils have the opportunity to participate in Project SEARCH - a supported internship program for young people with sensory impairments, learning disabilities, and/or those on the autistic spectrum.

 As part of the project, young people aged 16-24 undertake three work placements at Whipps Cross Hospital in east London working in a range of clinical and non-clinical departments as porters, receptionists, and assistants.

 Throughout the year-long program, interns receive intensive, personalised support from exceptional mentors who ensure they feel secure and comfortable every step of the way.
 Support might include helping interns travel independently to work, giving them the confidence to speak to new people, or identifying ways to work through a list of tasks.
 This support enables our interns to excel in their placements and become highly-valued team members making a meaningful contribution to their department.

 With an employment success rate of over 70%, Project SEARCH has a proven track record of helping young people with SEND secure fulfilling and meaningful jobs.
 Some graduates of the programme go on to gain full-time, paid employment which they have secured through competitive application processes.

 Careers Programme at Joseph Clarke School